ycpcs/cs360-spring2017/syllabus.md

 Your overall grade for the course will be determined as follows:

--   Homework assignments: 15%
+-   Homework assignments: 10%
+-   Midterm empirical comparison report: 10%
--   Midterm exams: 75% (15% each)
+-   Midterm exams: 65%
--   Final project: 10%
+-   Final project: 15%

 Grades are assigned on a 100-point scale: